 G1.
-If we ensure effective and relevant instruction to meet the needs of all students, then the graduation rate will increase.
+If we deliver effective and relevant instruction to meet the needs of all students, then we will increase our graduation rate.

 Strategic Goals Detail

 For each strategic goal, this section lists the associated targets (i.e., "SMART goals"), targeted barriers to achieving the goal, resources available to help reduce or eliminate the barriers, and the plan for monitoring progress toward the goal.